AHipWhale/MAIR-project-A7/README.md

 Project for dialog act classification.

 # Getting Started
 Before running any code, please install the right packages by running `pip install -r requirements.txt`.
+Please use Python version 3.12.1
 To run train, inference and evaluation, please check the instructions in the respective sections.

 # Dialog Management System